Bodice

 A bodice (/ˈbɒdᵻs/) is an article of clothing traditionally for women and girls, covering the torso from the neck to the waist.
 The term typically refers to a specific type of upper garment common in Europe during the 16th to the 18th century, or to the upper portion of a modern dress to distinguish it from the skirt and sleeves.
 The name bodice is etymologically an odd plural spelling of "body" and comes from an older garment called a pair of bodies (because the garment was originally made in two separate pieces that fastened together, frequently by lacing).

 Origin

 Frescoes produced by the Minoan civilization portray women wearing open bodices that displayed and accentuated their breasts; however, following the Late Bronze Age collapse, these garments would give way to the simpler clothes characteristic of Iron Age Greece.

 Contemporary European bodices are derived from the kirtle.
 A fitted bodice became fashionable in Europe around 1450.

+Construction

+Bodices were typically built from an outer fashion fabric — commonly silk, velvet, wool, or linen— mounted over a sturdier lining of cotton or canvas that bore most of the structural strain.
+Rigidity was achieved with stiffening elements such as whalebone (baleen) or bents (a type of reed), sewn into channels to shape and support the torso.
+Until the later 17th century, the bodice of gown was often stiffened enough on its own to make a separate corset unnecessary; only towards the end of the century did rigid stays emerge as their own distinct undergarments, worn beneath an outer bodice or gown.